Equivalence criteria for the two-term functional equations for Herglotz-Zagier functions: Concluding Remarks

 \section{Concluding Remarks}

-We conclude the paper with the following remarks: \begin{enumerate} \item As explained in Section \ref{introduction}, it is very natural to ask for a generalization of \eqref{KLFzagier} and \cite[Theorem 2]{vz}, with the Hurwitz variable $z$.
-The connection between the generalized higher Kronecker ``limit'' formula and the Kronecker limit type formula for $\Theta(r,r,t,x)$ could then be investigated further. \item As discussed in the Section \ref{SectionMTPer}, the Mordell-Tornheim zeta function gives a new perspective of the two-term functional equations in the literature.
+We conclude this paper with the following remarks and questions: \begin{enumerate} \item As explained in Section \ref{introduction}, it is very natural to ask for a generalization of \eqref{KLFzagier} and \cite[Theorem 2]{vz}, with the Hurwitz variable $z$.
+The connection between the generalized higher Kronecker ``limit'' formula and the Kronecker limit type formula for $\Theta(r,r,t,x)$ could then be investigated further. \item As discussed in the Section \ref{SectionMTPer}, the Mordell--Tornheim zeta function gives a new perspective of the two-term functional equations in the literature.
 This interplay between $\Theta(r,r,t,x)$ and the modular relations thus widens the scope for the study on $\Theta(r,r,t,x)$, and more generally $\Theta(r,s,t,x)$.
-For example, having higher order terms of $\Theta(r,r,t,x)$ in Theorem \ref{KLF Theorem}, will give us two-term explicit functional equations Ishibashi and Higher Ishibashi functions, showed in \cite[Theorem 3.4]{dss2}. \item We have obtained two term functional equations as corollaries of Theorem \eqref{molty}.
+For example, having higher order terms of $\Theta(r,r,t,x)$ in \ref{KLF-r}, will give us two-term explicit functional equations Ishibashi and Higher Ishibashi functions, showed in \cite[Theorem 3.4]{dss2}. \item We have obtained two term functional equations as corollaries of Theorem \eqref{molty}.
 Three-term analogue of \eqref{molty} will be an extremely desirable result.
-This is because, such an identity will enable us to derive three-term functional equations such as \eqref{fe1} and \eqref{vz3term} and put them in the perspective.
+This is because, such an identity will enable us to derive three-term functional equations such as \eqref{fe1} and \eqref{vz3term} and put them in the perspective. \item For any fixed $a, b \in \mathbb{N}$, it is clear that $F_{a,b}(1) \in \textbf{Z}$.
+It will be interesting to know if it holds for other values of $a$ and $b$.
+Specifically, if $F(1)=-\frac{1}{2}\gamma^2-\frac{\pi^2}{12}-\gamma_1$ lies in $\textbf{Z}_2$.
+Furthermore, can something be said about $F_{a,b}(2)$, or the other special values? \item As explained in \cite[Theorem 1.32]{GilFresan}, there is an $\mathbb{Q}$-\textit{algebra} structure on $\textbf{Z}$.
+Analogously, it would be interesting to know if there is an $\mathbb{Q}((x))$-\textit{algebra} structure on the space of HZ type functions $\textbf{F}$, i.e., if one can define a `suitable' product operation in the space of HZ type functions. \item Lastly, to build on the space of HZ type functions, one might begin by looking at $F_{a,b}$ for non-integer values of $a$. \end{enumerate}